CDOT-CV/jpo-utils/README.md

 ## 5. Monitoring Stack

-The monitoring stack consists of Prometheus for metrics collection and Grafana for visualization, along with several exporters that collect metrics from different services.
+The monitoring stack consists of VictoriaMetrics (a Prometheus-compatible time series database) for metrics collection and Grafana for visualization, along with several exporters that collect metrics from different services.
 The configuration is defined in [docker-compose-monitoring.yml](docker-compose-monitoring.yml).

 Set the `COMPOSE_PROFILES` environmental variable as follows:

 - `monitoring_full` - deploys all resources in the [docker-compose-monitoring.yml](docker-compose-monitoring.yml) file
-  - `prometheus` - deploys only the Prometheus service
+  - `victoriametrics` - deploys only the Victoria Metrics service (Prometheus-compatible time series database)
   - `grafana` - deploys only the Grafana service
   - `node_exporter` - deploys only the Node Exporter service for system metrics
   - `kafka_exporter` - deploys only the Kafka Lag Exporter service